findsorguk/lawdi-publication/romanello/index.md

 domain applications-->.
-To support the disambiguation of canonical citations such a knowledge base needs to contain, for example, all possible abbreviations of the name of an author or the title of a work, possibly in multiple languages to work on multi-lingual corpora.
-Since the texts we are dealing with are canonical it is possible to store in this knowledge base, in addition to abbreviations, also detailed information about the citable structures of each text such as for example how many books are contained in Thucydides' *Histories*, how many chapters are contained in book 1 etc.  Being able to query this sort of information allows one to validate the automatically extracted citations, thus making possible to identify, if not to recover, those citations that are just *impossible*.
+To support the disambiguation of canonical citations such a knowledge base needs to contain, for example, all possible abbreviations of the name of an author or the title of a work, possibly in multiple languages if working on multi-lingual corpora.
+Since the texts we are dealing with are canonical it is possible to use this knowledge base to store, in addition to abbreviations, detailed information about the citable structures of each text such as, for example, how many books are contained in Thucydides' *Histories*, how many chapters are contained in book 1 etc.  Being able to query this sort of information allows one to validate the automatically extracted citations, thus making it possible to identify, if not to recover, those citations that are just *impossible*.
 An example of this phenomenon is the string "Thuc.
 5. 14.
 1. 41.": although it looks as a plausible citation, it is not a valid one as the work here referred to--Thucydides' *Histories*--is made of three, not